GBT/MUSTANG-2 9" resolution imaging of the SZ effect in MS0735.6+7421: Confirmation of the SZ Cavities through direct

 MS 0735.6+7421 (hereafter MS0735) is a galaxy cluster at a redshift of $z=0.216$.
-It is notable for hosting two of the largest known X-ray cavities, nearly $200$\,kpc across, sourced by one of the strongest known radio outbursts in the universe \citep{McNamara2005}.
-The immense size of these cavities allowed \citealt{McNamara2005} to place strong constraints on the mechanical energy needed to create them, and hence the mechanical strength of the central radio source.
-This in turn firmly established the plausibility of radio outbursts as a method for quenching cooling flows over long timescales.
+It is notable for hosting two of the largest known X-ray cavities, nearly $200$\,kpc across, sourced by one of the strongest known radio outbursts in the Universe \citep{McNamara2005}.
+The immense size of these cavities allowed \citet{McNamara2005} to place strong constraints on the mechanical energy needed to create them, and hence the mechanical strength of the central radio source.
+This in turn firmly established the plausibility of radio outbursts as a mechanism for quenching cooling flows over long timescales.

 Recently, \citet[][hereafter A19]{Abdulla2019} put constraints on the pressure support of the bubbles in MS0735 using the Combined Array for Research in Millimeter-wave Astronomy (CARMA).
-As shown in e.g. \citealt{McNamara2005, Vantyghem2014, begin2022}, the X-ray cavities in MS0735 correspond to radio bright bubbles, indicating the presence of relativistic plasma.
-A19 found nearly complete suppression of the SZ signature of the bubbles at the $30$\,GHz observation frequency of CARMA, implying non-thermal pressure support, or else thermal support by electrons with temperature at least $kT_{e} \gtrsim 150$\,keV.
-In this work, we build upon A19 by observing MS0735 with the MUSTANG-2 instrument on the $100$\,m Green Bank Telescope (GBT).
+As shown in, for example, \citet{McNamara2005}, \citet{Vantyghem2014}, \citet{Biava2021}, and \citet{begin2022}, the X-ray cavities in MS0735 correspond to radio-bright bubbles, indicating the presence of relativistic plasma.
+A19 found nearly complete suppression of the SZ signature of the bubbles at the $30$\,GHz observation frequency of the CARMA observations reported in \citet{Abdulla2019}; this implies nonthermal pressure support, or else thermal support by electrons with temperatures of at least $kT_{e} \gtrsim 150$\,keV.
+In this work, we build upon the work by A19 by observing MS0735 with the MUSTANG-2 instrument on the $100$\,m Green Bank Telescope (GBT).
 Observing at $90$\,GHz, MUSTANG-2 has comparable resolution ($\sim 9\arcsec$) to CARMA but higher sensitivity.

 The paper is structured as follows.
 An overview of the data is provided in Sect.~\ref{sec:data}.
 In Sect.~\ref{sec:analysis} we discuss the pressure profile fits across the cavities.
-We offer an interpretation Sect.~\ref{sec:results}, and in Sect.~\ref{sec:discussion} we provide conclusions.
-To facilitate comparison with A19, we adopt a $\Lambda$CDM concordance cosmology with $\Omega_\Lambda=0.7$ and $H_0=70~\rm km s^{-1} Mpc^{-1}$ throughout the work.
-At the redshift of the cluster ($z=0.216$) the 9\arcsec\ beam corresponds to 32~kpc.
+We offer an interpretation in Sect.~\ref{sec:results}, and in Sect.~\ref{sec:discussion} we provide conclusions.
+To facilitate comparison with A19, we adopt a $\Lambda$ cold dark matter concordance cosmology with $\Omega_\Lambda=0.7$ and $H_0=70~\rm km s^{-1} Mpc^{-1}$ throughout the work.
+At the redshift of the cluster ($z=0.216$), the 9\arcsec\ beam corresponds to 32~kpc.